I4 · MIT Final · About 10 hours (eligible students only)

 If I don't pass the preliminary, can I not take I4?

-How much does advancing to the MIT finals help with US college admissions?
+How much does advancing to the MIT finals help with college admissions?

 I4 Finals Prep Consultation